 Deauthentication

-The deauthentication service is invoked when an existing Open System, Shared Key or SAE(11s) authentication is to be terminated.
+The deauthentication service is invoked when an existing Open System, Shared Key, SAE(11s) or FILS authentication is to be terminated.
 Deauthentication is an SS.

 When the deauthentication service is terminating SAE authentication any PTKSA, GTKSA, mesh TKSA, or mesh GTKSA related to this SAE authentication is destroyed.
 If PMK caching is not enabled, deauthentication also destroys any PMKSA created as a result of this successful SAE authentication.(11s)